Land reform in the Philippines: Arroyo administration

 On September 27, 2004, President Gloria Macapagal Arroyo, signed Executive Order No. 364, and the Department of Agrarian Reform was renamed to Department of Land Reform.
 This EO also broadened the scope of the department, making it responsible for all land reform in the country.
 It also placed the Philippine Commission on Urban Poor (PCUP) under its supervision and control.
 Recognition of the ownership of ancestral domain by indigenous peoples also became the responsibility of this new department, under the National Commission on Indigenous Peoples (NCIP).

 On August 23, 2005, President Gloria Macapagal Arroyo signed Executive Order No. 456 and renamed the Department of Land Reform back to Department of Agrarian Reform, since "the Comprehensive Agrarian Reform Law goes beyond just land reform but includes the totality of all factors and support services designed to lift the economic status of the beneficiaries."

 When President Noynoy Aquino took office, there was a renewed push to complete the agrarian reform program.
 The Department of Agrarian Reform adopted a goal of distributed all CARP-eligible land by the end of Pres.
 Aquino's term in 2016.
 As of June 2013, 694,181 hectares remained to be distributed, according to DAR.

 Hacienda Luisita, owned by the Cojuangco family, which includes the late former President Corazón C. Aquino and her son, former President Benigno Simeon Cojuangco Aquino III, has been a notable case of land reform.

+The Day of the Landless is commemorated in the Philippines every March 29.